kagaries/kaizo-edition-wiki/docs/index.md

 Here you can find guides and resources to help you get started with Minecraft Coder Pack Reborn!

-This is my first wiki ever, so its probably very lack luster, and clunky currently.
+This is my first wiki ever, so its probably very lack luster and clunky.